Waylon Jennings: Studio albums

-In 2008, the posthumous album Waylon Forever was released, which consisted of songs recorded with his then-16-year-old son, Shooter.
-In 2012, the three-volume Waylon: The Music Inside was released, featuring covers of Jennings's songs by different artists.
-Also released the same year was Goin' Down Rockin': The Last Recordings, a set of 12 songs recorded by Jennings and bassist Robby Turner before Jennings' death in 2002.
-The songs initially featured only Jennings' guitar and vocals, with Turner on bass; further accompaniment was to be added later.
-Turner completed the recordings in 2012 with the help of former Waylors.
+In 2008, the posthumous album Waylon Forever was released.

+In 2012, Goin' Down Rockin': The Last Recordings was released, a set of 12 songs recorded by Jennings and steel guitarist Robby Turner, before Jennings' death in 2002.
+The songs initially featured only Jennings's guitar and vocals, with Turner on bass; further accompaniment was intended to be added later.
+Turner completed the recordings in 2012 with the help of the remaining former members of The Waylors.
 The Jennings family approved the release.
-Meanwhile, it launched a new business focused on his estate.
-Shooter Jennings arranged deals for a clothing line, launched a renewed website, and started talks with different producers on a biographical film.
+In 2016, Turner would release another project entitled The Lost Nashville Sessions, a series of demo recordings that he and The Waylors had originally done on July 13, 1970 recorded at Scotty Moore's Music City Recorders.